JuliaCon/www.juliacon.org/2022/index.md

   @@

-   \avatar{name="Erin LeDell", affil="H2O.ai, WIDMLDS, RLadiesGlobal", link="https://twitter.com/ledell", img="/assets/2022/img/erin.jpeg"}
+   \avatar{name="Erin LeDell, Ph.D.", affil="H2O.ai, WIDMLDS, RLadiesGlobal", link="https://twitter.com/ledell", img="/assets/2022/img/erin.jpeg"}

   @@content-box-talk
     Dr. Erin LeDell is the Chief Machine Learning Scientist at H2O.ai, where she develops the open source, distributed machine learning platform, H2O, and is the founder of the H2O AutoML project.
 She has a Ph.D. in Biostatistics with a Designated Emphasis in Computational Science and Engineering from University of California, Berkeley.
 Her research focuses on automatic machine learning, ensemble machine learning and statistical computing.
 She also holds a B.S. and M.A. in Mathematics.